 Convection is the process by which the body exchanges heat with the surrounding air.
 The body gains heat from hot air and loses heat to cold air which comes in contact with the skin.
 Convective heat exchange increases with increasing air speed and increased differences between air and skin temperature.

 Evaporation of sweat from the skin cools the body.
-Evaporation proceeds more quickly and the cooling effect is more pronounced with high wind speeds and low relative humidity.
-In hot and humid workplaces, the cooling of the body due to sweat evaporation is limited by the capacity of the ambient air to accept additional moisture.
+Evaporation occurs more quickly and the cooling effect is more noticeable with high wind speeds and low relative humidity.
+In hot and humid workplaces, the cooling of the body due to sweat evaporation is limited because the air cannot accept more moisture.
 In hot and dry workplaces, the cooling due to sweat evaporation is limited by the amount of sweat produced by the body.

 The body also exchanges small amounts of heat by conduction and breathing.
 By conduction, the body gains or loses heat when it comes into direct contact with hot or cold objects.
 Breathing exchanges heat because the respiratory system warms the inhaled air.
 When exhaled, this warmed air carries away some of the body's heat.
 However, the amount of heat exchanged through conduction and breathing is normally small enough to be ignored in assessing the heat load on the body.

-When the air temperature or humidity rises above the optimal ranges for comfort, problems can arise.
-The first effects are subjective in nature - they relate to how you feel.
-Exposure to more heat stress can cause physical problems which impair workers' efficiency and may cause adverse health effects.
-(Short-term exposure / Long-term exposure).
+When the air temperature or humidity rises above the range for comfort, problems can arise.
+The first effects relate to how you feel.
+Exposure to more heat can cause health problems and may affect performance.

 Substances -- both prescription or otherwise -- can also have an impact on how people react to heat.